 No doubt you have a cup plunger sitting in a cupboard somewhere.
 If not, they’re readily available at any hardware store.
 Plungers are a time-honoured method of loosening up blockages by using nothing more than suction.

 The trick here is to get a clear seal around the entrance to the drain to maximise the suction, and then plunge away, putting some serious elbow grease into it.

 For a blocked toilet, a round cup plunger isn’t the ideal shape to get a good seal for maximum suction.
 Instead, you’ll want to use a flange plunger.
 Once again, these are available from just about any hardware store.

 Remember to always get a good seal before you start plunging.
 Otherwise, using a plunger is a bit of a waste of time.

 4. Drain snake

 A drain snake is simply a length of flexible metal or rubber that you simply insert into the drain in an attempt to dislodge or pull out any items that may be causing a blockage.
 This method can be very effective if you think the drain is clogged up with matted hair.

 You can pick up a drain snake from a hardware store, or make your own with a wire coat hanger.
 Just be careful that you don’t damage the pipes by getting too vigorous with your actions.

 If you’ve had no luck so far, then a chemical drain cleaner is another option.
 Just be careful as these can do more harm than good.
 They can be quite toxic, can damage the pipes, and they won’t clear every type of blockage.
 Another word of caution: if it doesn’t work, you may be left with a drain full of toxic drain cleaner.

 Of course, if none of the above have worked, and that blockage just won’t budge, then you need it seen to safely and professionally.
-That is when it’s time to call in a licensed plumber.
+That is when it’s time to call in a licensed blocked drains expert.